erick-pacheco/Ice-Cream-Truck/README.md

 # Ice Cream Truck

 Who else remembers the sheer unadulterated pleasure of scoring a treat from the ice cream truck?
 How about the excitement upon first hearing the telltale jingle in the distance, the race to form a line, and the dizzying menu of seemingly endless choices plastered on the door?
 Snow cones, firecrackers, ice cream-cookie sandwiches ... the list went on and on.

-The treats weren't gourmet; they weren't sourced from organic, free-range dairy.
-But they sure hit the spot.
-Every.
-Single.
-Time.
+## Instructions
+We will need to track the customers that come to our shop.

 1. Customers line up to the `Ice Cream Parlor` (queue)
 2. The attendant greets the customer and takes the order from the customer